Microsoft/azure-docs.cs-cz/articles/iot-edge/iot-edge-modules.md

 ---
-title: Zjistěte, jak moduly spouštět logiku na vaše zařízení – Azure IoT Edge | Dokumentace Microsoftu
+title: Learn how modules run logic on your devices - Azure IoT Edge | Microsoft Docs
-description: Moduly Azure IoT Edge jsou kontejnerizovaných jednotky logiku, která je možné nasadit a spravovat vzdáleně, takže můžete spustit obchodní logiku na hraničních zařízeních IoT zařízení
+description: Azure IoT Edge modules are containerized units of logic that can be deployed and managed remotely so that you can run business logic on IoT Edge devices
 author: kgremban
 manager: philmea
 ms.author: kgremban